andrelandgraf/openimg/docs/guides/optimizer-endpoint.md

 - Cache optimized images to disk
 - Utilize HTTP caching and CDNs for caching optimized images
 - Query for optimized images using the openimg React component
+- Integrate with Vite to create React components for local image assets

 ## Limitations